virtualsquare/virtualsquare.github.io/tutorials/ioth_libioth.md

 * now whatever is typed in the client is echoed back, the serveer produces a log of open/closed connections and echoed messages.

-## The API for plugin development
+## The API for plug-in development

-The structure of the source code a `ioth` plugin for the stack `foo` is the following:
+The structure of the source code a `ioth` plug-in for the stack `foo` is the following:
 ```C
 file ioth_foo.c: